HuyaneMatsu/hata/docs/topics/components.md

 | container           | X                  |                 | X         |                   |                         |                       |                   |           | X         |

-This information can also be accessed runtime as well:
+This information can also be accessed at runtime:

 ```py3
 In [0]: print(ComponentType.container.layout_flags.top_level)